What's the difference between using let, var, and const in JavaScript?

 The choice between var, let, and const hinges on the specific requirements and scope of the variable.

 JavaScript, as a dynamic and evolving language, has seen several changes in the way variables are declared and managed.
-With the introduction of ES6 (ECMAScript 2015), two new ways to declare variables – let
+With the introduction of ES6 (ECMAScript 2015), two new ways to declare variables – let and const – were introduced, adding to the existing var.
+This has naturally sparked discussions on their differences and best use cases.
+In this article, we’ll explore the distinctions, provide examples, and shed light on the benefits and challenges of using each.

 1. var

-has been around since the inception of JavaScript and is function-scoped.
+var has been around since the inception of JavaScript and is function-scoped.

 Example:

-function exampleVar() {
+javascriptfunction exampleVar() {

 if (true) {